Gladox114/StairsToHell/README.md

 # StairsToHell
-Turtle Digs for you a way down and places stairs while doing it.
+Turtle digs for you a way down and places stairs while doing it.